Boosting Your Mood in Autumn/Winter

 Getting your 15 minutes of daylight

 With the sky being dull and the weather changing, it's much harder for us to get out and get our Vitamin D from natural sunlight.
-A study has been proven that Irish people actually lack in Vitamin D. Therefore, try spend 15 minutes of your day outside getting fresh air.
+A study has proven that Irish people actually lack Vitamin D. Therefore, try to spend 15 minutes of your day outside getting fresh air.

 Even if it is a cloudy day, we can still absorb vitamin D from the sunlight coming through.

-If you are worried you may be lacking in vitamin D - speaking to your doctor or one of our trusted pharmacists and they can help you in the right direction!
+If you are worried you may be lacking in vitamin D - speak to your doctor or one of our trusted pharmacists and they can help you in the right direction!

 Look!
 It's hard in the winter when you come home from work, or school, or college, or in general and you look out and it's dark and gloomy outside.
 We get that!
 Many of us just want to hop into bed and cocoon all evening and night.

 Apart from that, we recommend getting out or staying in contact with friends.
 Make plans to meet up with your friend, go for a coffee, or even go over to each other's houses for a catch-up!
 Chances are, they are feeling similar and would love a catch up with you too.

 Whatever happens this winter - we are here to support you in your journey and our pharmacists are always here for advice and support too.

 Samaritans services are available 24 hours a day, for confidential, non-judgmental support.

-Pieta provide a range of suicide and self-harm prevention services.
+Pieta provides a range of suicide and self-harm prevention services.

 - Freephone 1800 247 247 anytime day or night